aberdeja/timeless-teacup/Readme.md

 The register page contains a javascript form that allows users to sign up for the Timeless Teacup website.
 This javascript form features form validation.
 It ensures users include a lowercase letter, a capital letter, a number, and at least 8 characters in their password.
 It also ensures that users enter a valid email.

+With more time, I would like to add more products and cart system to the website.
+I'd also add a bit more information to the About Us section.

 Link to Github Repo: https://github.com/aberdeja/timeless-teacup.git